About Nesta

 • Lastly, how do we prepare Scotland’s workforce for the clean heat mass market?

-By addressing five critical areas, including policy outcomes and proposed actions for both Scottish and UK Governments, this event will provide policymakers in Scotland with a comprehensive and digestible framework that can accelerate the decarbonisation of home heating across Scotland.
+By addressing five critical areas, including policy outcomes and proposed actions for both Scottish and UK Governments, this event provided policymakers in Scotland with a comprehensive and digestible framework that can accelerate the decarbonisation of home heating across Scotland.

-Attendees will hear from the researchers behind the report.
-This includes Robin Parker and Marcus Shepheard, Mission Manager and Policy Manager respectively at Nesta’s sustainable future mission.
-Joining them will be an expert panel consisting of Gillian Campbell, Director at Existing Homes Alliance Scotland, Dr Matthew Lee, Senior Policy Officer for Energy at Citizens Advice Scotland, and Scott Sanford, Technical Services & Skills Manager at SNIPEF.
-The event will be chaired by Ashley Mclean, Policy Advisor for Nesta Scotland.
-More speakers will be announced at a later date.
-The discussion will be followed by an audience Q&A session, where you’ll get to put your questions to our panel.
+Attendees heard from the researchers behind the report.
+This included Robin Parker and Marcus Shepheard, Mission Manager and Policy Manager respectively at Nesta’s sustainable future mission.
+Joining them was an expert panel consisting of Gillian Campbell, Director at Existing Homes Alliance Scotland, Dr Matthew Lee, Senior Policy Officer for Energy at Citizens Advice Scotland, and Scott Sanford, Technical Services & Skills Manager at SNIPEF.
+The event was chaired by Ashley Mclean, Policy Advisor for Nesta Scotland.
+The discussion was then followed by an audience Q&A session.

-This event is for Scottish policymakers, clean heat installers, net zero campaigners, and all those interested in a compelling, workable solution to the clean energy transition across Scotland.
+This event was for Scottish policymakers, clean heat installers, net zero campaigners, and all those interested in a compelling, workable solution to the clean energy transition across Scotland.

 Speakers